lnd4812/mod-19-pwa-budget-app/README.md

 Link for Heroku Deployment [heroku link url](https://polite-whistler-56053.herokuapp.com/)

+App may be used as is on a mobile device by right-clicking next to url address on deployed page and clicking on "send to your devices".

 ## Contact information

 To contact me directly, please email me at: <a hef="mailto:laureldavid64@gmail.com">laureldavid64@gmail.com</a>